Ddemon26/Unity-ScriptableObject-Architecture/README.md

 - **IntEventChannel & IntEventListener**: Specialized event channel and listener for events carrying an `int` payload.

 Event channels provide a flexible way to send notifications or data across different parts of your project without requiring a direct reference between the sender and the receiver.

+### Example Usage

+Here's an example of how to use the EventChannel in a Unity script:

 ```csharp
 using ScriptableArchitect.Events;
 using UnityEngine;